xgeoff/clearhealth/pages/provider-perspective.md

 * They can charge their normal cash rate or check your transparent fee table.
 * They get paid fast, and you handle all the backend reconciliation automatically.

-Would you like me to write out an example **“Provider Introduction Packet”** — something you could actually hand or email to a small doctor’s office explaining how to accept ClearHealth patients and get paid?